• Home

 If you don’t have wholegrain mustard you could use Dijon mustard instead.
 I have also seen a honey Dijon mustard which is quite mild and tasty which would work here.

-You can always add a small amount of mustard to the honey and taste it before you add the sausages to see if you have got the balance right if you use a different mustard.
+If you want to use a different mustard, you can always add a small amount of mustard to the honey and taste it before you add the sausages.
+This will help you to see if you have got the balance right.

 Which Honey is best to use?